 First, let it be established that the apostle Paul is clearly writing this epistle to Christians, to believers in Christ.
 Fully ten times he addresses the letter’s recipients as “brothers and sisters.”

 This 11th chapter speaks in detail about the unbelief (vs. 20) of the majority in ancient Israel.
-Their unbelief and disobedience (30) brought upon them God’s severity (22).
+Their unbelief and disobedience (vs. 30) brought upon them God’s severity (22).
 The Assyrian and Babylonian Captivities and centuries later the Romans’ destruction of Jerusalem and the temple in 70 A.D. are some clear historical examples of God’s severity against His people Israel for their disobedience and unbelief.
 But thankfully for the Gentiles, “because of their transgression, salvation has come to the Gentiles” (11).
-And thankfully for Israel, the apostle Paul looked prophetically down the corridors of time and foresaw a great ingathering of natural Israelites to faith in Jesus Christ (12, 15, 23, 24, 25f, 31).
+And thankfully for Israel, the apostle Paul looked prophetically down the corridors of time and foresaw a great ingathering of natural Israelites to faith in Jesus Christ (vss.
+12, 15, 23, 24, 25f, 31).

 In this chapter’s context, the urgently important point of vs. 22 applies to us believers.
 Paul declares that the Israelites “which fell” experienced God’s severity in judgment.
 But to us, to born-again believers in Jesus Christ, Paul spoke of God’s goodness, but with a very big “IF” — “if thou continue in his goodness: otherwise thou also shalt be cut off.”

 Towards those who fell, severity.
 Towards the believers, goodness.
-But the Christian must continue in God’s goodness, avoiding the disobedience and faithless transgressions done by Israel of old — things that brought God’s severity upon His people and were “written to teach us” (Romans 15:4) … and “were written down as warnings for us” (1 Corinthians 10:11).
+But the Christian must continue in God’s goodness, avoiding the disobedience and faithless transgressions done by Israel of old — things that brought God’s judgment upon His people and were “written to teach us” (Romans 15:4) … and “were written down as warnings for us” (1 Corinthians 10:11).
 Those Roman believers, and just as certainly we believers today, were exhorted by the apostle to “continue in His kindness [by faith and obedience to Him]; otherwise you too will be cut off” (vs. 22, Amplified Bible).